 Parent pupils will be able to help their offspring in so many ways.
 They will have an informed interest in the joys and frustrations involved in learning, and realistic expectations about rates of progress as well as the importance of regular practice.
 They can also give complete support and encouragement which is crucial if the child is to make swift progress with their playing.

 One of the benefits of this relationship is shared practice.
 The parent can help the child foster good practising habits by regularly monitoring posture, hand positions, and rhythm.
 Technical exercises which may seem boring can be turned into fun if both parties explore different ways and speeds to practice observing who can play the most accurately.
 Another game could be ‘spot the deliberate mistake’ which will help devlop note reading and aural skills.

 The parent – child duo are a ready made duet partnership.
 There are many duet (two pianists playing one piano together) pieces arranged for beginners and hopefully a helpful teacher will guide their students to the most appropriate ones.
 The parent will help their child focus on the details such as keeping time and correct notes and fingerings, they will also be able to share in the sense of achievement after performing a piece for the family.

-Children to do need real support when learning to master an instrument.
+Children to do need proper support when learning to master an instrument.
 It does help if a parent is around to help with practice sessions particularly if the child is young, so if a parent does decide to take lessons this can only be a positive influence on a child’s musical development.
 If you have been planning to take piano lessons with your child then what are you waiting for?
-Get playing and have fun.
+Start playing and have fun.